GlizzyChief/SillyTavern-1.8.4-fix-chrome/README.md

 ## Windows
-For using on Windows, simply make sure to install firefox and geckodriver.
+For using on Windows, simply make sure to install chrome/chromium and chromedriver.
 Then, download the project either as .zip or using git (same as above) Afterwards, simply run start.bat